 All tours are led by a staff member or by a volunteer who has been extensively trained.
 The tour leader identifies animals and plants, describes their natural history, explains habitat requirements and discusses human impacts on coastal natural resources.
 He or she also answers questions and teaches one on one throughout the tour.
 The technical level of the narrative is adapted to the group’s age level.

 Option 1: Group rate for guided tour of Lab:

 Per Person/Adult or Child – $6.50 Minimum Group Charge – $78.00 (If your group is less than 12 people)

 Aquarium Tour Video

-Guided tour/lecture at the Lab (approximately 1 hour).
+Approximately 1 hour.
 A staff marine biologist will join your group and give an in-depth tour of the facility, explaining the biology of the animals and answering questions.
-Groups over 50 will have 2 or more guides.
-Everyone will get a chance to overcome their fears and build confidence by holding these creatures and getting to know them.

 Option 2: Group rate for guided tour of Lab and Living Dock: